-- A positive alcohol test result of 0.02 but less than 0.04 is a violation of the Policy. - A positive alcohol test result of 0.04 or higher is a violation of the Policy. - A positive drug test is a violation of the Policy.
+- A positive alcohol test result of 0.02 but less than 0.04 is a violation of the Policy and may result in discipline up to and including dismissal. - A positive alcohol test result of 0.04 or higher is a violation of the Policy and may result in discipline up to and including dismissal. - o A positive drug test is a violation of the Policy and may result in discipline up to and including dismissal.